Attar of Nishapur: Teachings

-The thoughts depicted in `Attar's works reflects the whole evolution of the Sufi movement.
+The thoughts depicted in Attar's works reflect the whole evolution of the Sufi movement.
 The starting point is the idea that the body-bound soul's awaited release and return to its source in the other world can be experienced during the present life in mystic union attainable through inward purification.
-In explaining his thoughts, 'Attar uses material not only from specifically Sufi sources but also from older ascetic legacies.
+In explaining his thoughts, Attar uses material not only from specifically Sufi sources but also from older ascetic legacies.
 Although his heroes are for the most part Sufis and ascetics, he also introduces stories from historical chronicles, collections of anecdotes, and all types of high-esteemed literature.
 His talent for perception of deeper meanings behind outward appearances enables him to turn details of everyday life into illustrations of his thoughts.
-The idiosyncrasy of `Attar's presentations invalidates his works as sources for study of the historical persons whom he introduces.
+The idiosyncrasy of Attar's presentations invalidates his works as sources for study of the historical persons whom he introduces.
 As sources on the hagiology and phenomenology of Sufism, however, his works have immense value.

-Judging from `Attar's writings, he approached the available Aristotelian heritage with scepticism and dislike.
+Judging from Attar's writings, he approached the available Aristotelian heritage with scepticism and dislike.
 He did not seem to want to reveal the secrets of nature.
 This is particularly remarkable in the case of medicine, which fell well within the scope of his professional expertise as pharmacist.
 He obviously had no motive for sharing his expert knowledge in the manner customary among court panegyrists, whose type of poetry he despised and never practised.
 Such knowledge is only brought into his works in contexts where the theme of a story touches on a branch of the natural sciences.

 According to Edward G. Browne, Attar as well as Rumi and Sana'i, were Sunni as evident from the fact that their poetry abounds with praise for the first two caliphs Abu Bakr and Umar ibn al-Khattāb - who are detested by Shia mysticism.
 According to Annemarie Schimmel, the tendency among Shia authors to include leading mystical poets such as Rumi and Attar among their own ranks, became stronger after the introduction of Twelver Shia as the state religion in the Safavid Empire in 1501.

 Poetry

-Attar’s most famous poem by far is his Conference of the Birds (Mantiq al-tayr).
+Attar's most famous poem by far is his Conference of the Birds (Mantiq al-tayr).
 Like many of his other poems, it is in the mathnawi genre of rhyming couplets.
 While the mathnawi genre of poetry may use a variety of different metres, Attar adopted a particular meter, that was later imitated by Rumi in his famous Mathnawi-yi Ma’nawi, which then became the mathnawi metre par excellence.
-The first recorded use of this metre for a mathnawi poem took place at the Nizari Ismaili fortress of Girdkuh between 1131-1139.
+The first recorded use of this metre for a mathnawi poem took place at the Nizari Ismaili fortress of Girdkuh between 1131 and 1139.
 It likely set the stage for later poetry in this style by mystics such as Attar and Rumi.

 In the introductions of Mukhtār-Nāma (مختارنامه) and Khusraw-Nāma (خسرونامه), Attar lists the titles of further products of his pen: